Operational amplifier: Applications

-Most single, dual and quad op amps available have a standardized pin-out which permits one type to be substituted for another without wiring changes.
-A specific op amp may be chosen for its open loop gain, bandwidth, noise performance, input impedance, power consumption, or a compromise between any of these factors.

 Historical timeline

 1941: A vacuum tube op amp.
-An op amp, defined as a general-purpose, DC-coupled, high gain, inverting feedback amplifier, is first found in "Summing Amplifier" filed by Karl D. Swartzel Jr. of Bell Labs in 1941.
+An op amp, defined as a general-purpose, DC-coupled, high-gain, inverting feedback amplifier, is first found in "Summing Amplifier" filed by Karl D. Swartzel Jr. of Bell Labs in 1941.
 This design used three vacuum tubes to achieve a gain of 90 dB and operated on voltage rails of ±350 V. It had a single inverting input rather than differential inverting and non-inverting inputs, as are common in today's op amps.
 Throughout World War II, Swartzel's design proved its value by being liberally used in the M9 artillery director designed at Bell Labs.
-This artillery director worked with the SCR584 radar system to achieve extraordinary hit rates (near 90%) that would not have been possible otherwise.
+This artillery director worked with the SCR-584 radar system to achieve extraordinary hit rates (near 90%) that would not have been possible otherwise.

 1947: An op amp with an explicit non-inverting input.
 In 1947, the operational amplifier was first formally defined and named in a paper by John R. Ragazzini of Columbia University.
 In this same paper a footnote mentioned an op-amp design by a student that would turn out to be quite significant.
-This op amp, designed by Loebe Julie, was superior in a variety of ways.
-It had two major innovations.
+This op amp, designed by Loebe Julie, had two major innovations.
 Its input stage used a long-tailed triode pair with loads matched to reduce drift in the output and, far more importantly, it was the first op-amp design to have two inputs (one inverting, the other non-inverting).
 The differential input made a whole range of new functionality possible, but it would not be used for a long time due to the rise of the chopper-stabilized amplifier.

 1949: A chopper-stabilized op amp.
 In 1949, Edwin A. Goldberg designed a chopper-stabilized op amp.
 This set-up uses a normal op amp with an additional AC amplifier that goes alongside the op amp.
-The chopper gets an AC signal from DC by switching between the DC voltage and ground at a fast rate (60 Hz or 400 Hz).
+The chopper gets an AC signal from DC by switching between the DC voltage and ground at a fast rate (60 or 400 Hz).
 This signal is then amplified, rectified, filtered and fed into the op amp's non-inverting input.
 This vastly improved the gain of the op amp while significantly reducing the output drift and DC offset.
-Unfortunately, any design that used a chopper couldn't use their non-inverting input for any other purpose.
-Nevertheless, the much improved characteristics of the chopper-stabilized op amp made it the dominant way to use op amps.
-Techniques that used the non-inverting input regularly would not be very popular until the 1960s when op-amp ICs started to show up in the field.
+Unfortunately, any design that used a chopper couldn't use the non-inverting input for any other purpose.
+Nevertheless, the much-improved characteristics of the chopper-stabilized op amp made it the dominant way to use op amps.
+Techniques that used the non-inverting input were not widely practiced until the 1960s when op-amp ICs became available.